NDAA Reform Fails, Minnesota GOP Gets Libertarianized, Schumer Shuns Tax Refugees: P.M. Links

 casualties, government officials are

-considering sharing more information in hopes of winning
+considering sharing more information

-support for the program. - Americans Elect, the establishment-backed effort to groom a
+• Americans Elect, the establishment-backed effort to groom a

 high-profile centrist, “problem-solving” presidential candidate,